Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You are expected to remain in character and not talk OOC the entire time you are logged into the server.

 - While in character, all communication must remain within the server at all times to ensure immersion and consistency.
-You may not be in a third-party voice call with anyone who is currently on the server.
-The only exception is participating in calls with individuals who are not part of the server, as this does not interfere with in-server interactions.
+If you are in a third party voice call you are required to be deafened and or muted for the duration of the time you are logged in on Gilded RP.

 - Staff is dedicated to providing a positive and enjoyable experience for everyone within the community.